 "The Zoo in Shanghai Might be the Last chance you'll get to see some of these Animals"

-Many of the animals are on the Brink of Extinction and These Zoos May Be Your Last Chance to See Those animals.
+Many of the animals are on the Brink of Extinction and These Zoos May Be their Last of survival.

 There are enough amusement and leisure opportunities at the Shanghai Zoo to make it a worthwhile excursion.